talkdeepak/staticdocker/README.md

-# static
+# static website with Jenkins Docker and Kubernetes
-Jenkins project udacity
+Jenkins Docker and Kubernetes project udacity